 Joao Andrade: Again, the answer is simple, but incredibly powerful – CellPlan will unlock the potential of stem cells.
 They now have the key to a door that, in many, many situations, was previously locked; inaccessible.
 CellPlan gives them access to the best medical minds, the best hospitals and clinics and the best stem cell treatment – anywhere in the world.

 Cade Hildreth: What are your 3-5 year goals for the CellPlan?

-Joao Andrade: Our ambition is to become the undisputed global leader in stem cell treatment healthcare.
+Joao Andrade: At WideCells Group, our ambition is to become the undisputed global leader in stem cell treatment healthcare.
 We are the first of our kind, pioneers in our field and we aim to be around for a long time.

 Cade Hildreth: What types of partnerships, collaborations, or investments interest CellPlan (or parent company WideCells Group)?